 Best Remote Access Software for Small Business: Zoho Assist

 Zoho Assist has two main products: Remote Support and Unattended Remote Access.
 Remote Support gives small businesses the capability to provide instant, on-demand support sessions to their customers.
 File transfer, instant chat, remote print, and session scheduling are all built into the remote support software.
-It’s a great all-on-one tool for that merchants the ability to support their customers through web-based on-demand remote support sessions.
-It’s relatively easy to set up.
+We think it’s a great all-on-one tool for those needing the ability to support their customers through on-demand, web-based remote support sessions.
+We also found that it’s relatively easy to set up.

 Best for Shared Meetings: TeamViewer

 Larger enterprises with teams located all over the world will like TeamViewer, a remote support software that combines remote access and shared meeting tools in one app.
-While the costs associated with using TeamViewer might be prohibitively high for some companies, the wide variety of technical capabilities available on this tool make it worthy of inclusion on this list.
+We believe while the costs associated with using TeamViewer might be prohibitively high for some companies, the wide variety of technical capabilities available on this tool make it worthy of inclusion on this list.

 Best for Personal Use: Splashtop

-If you’re seeking a basic, low-cost remote support software, Splashtop is an easy pick.
-This is a basic remote computer access software that does the trick.
+If you’re seeking a basic, low-cost remote support software, we feel Splashtop is an easy pick.
+We found it to be a basic remote computer access software that does the trick.

-Many users deploy Splashtop in order to stream video and audio with minimal latency issues, or for using applications, transferring personal files, and managing desktop programs remotely.
-The security settings are incredibly straightforward, giving users the choice to either enter the account credentials used on the remote machine with an additional code that specified by the user, or to enter a specific access code for the remote machine.
+Many users deploy Splashtop to stream video and audio with minimal latency issues, or for using applications, transferring personal files, and managing desktop programs remotely.
+We believe the security settings are incredibly straightforward, giving users the choice to either enter the account credentials used on the remote machine with an additional code that specified by the user, or to enter a specific access code for the remote machine.
 Private users can even skip that step and remote in sans password, a nice feature for personal use on an at-home or small business network.
-The interface of Splashtop is relatively basic.
-You won’t find fancy features, but the low-cost and easy security settings make it a good choice for anyone seeking a low-cost solution for personal use.
+We think the interface of Splashtop is relatively basic.
+So, while you won’t find fancy features, we feel the low-cost and easy security settings make it a good choice for anyone seeking a low-cost solution for personal use.

 Best for Ease-of-Use: RemotePC

-We like RemotePC’s easy implementation and straightforward interface.
-There’s a simple installation and quick set-up that delivers the essentials most IT professionals seek in a remote support program.
-It won’t provide some of the features we like most in Dameware and TeamViewer, but it gets the job done.
+We like that RemotePC has an easy implementation and straightforward interface.
+We found it to be a simple installation and quick set-up that can deliver the essentials most IT professionals seek in a remote support program.
+It won’t provide some of the features we like most in Dameware and TeamViewer, we felt it gets the job done.

 RemotePC is built for convenience.
 RemotePC is designed for always-on remote access that can be set up once by sharing a unique access ID and key.
-This process is quick, and generally reduces the time spent verifying devices; because RemotePC is available across multiple platforms and devices, a user can conveniently chat between computers and drag and drop file transfers.
+We found this process to be quick, and generally reduces the time spent verifying devices; because RemotePC is available across multiple platforms and devices, end-users can conveniently chat between computers and drag and drop file transfers.
 Unlimited concurrent access makes RemotePC competitive against some of the other picks that charge fees for more than one user utilizing the software at once.
 The platform comes with TLS v 1.2/AES-256 encryption and is scalable.
 Customer service and support options include video tutorials, customer support via phone, live chat, FAQs, and a blog with resources and tips.

 Honorable Mention: LogMeIn

-There are a few perks LogMeIn offers unlike other software tools.
+We believe there are a few perks LogMeIn offers unlike other software tools.
 Password management (complimentary access to LastPass) is a nice benefit, as is the 1TB of file storage users can share across the network.
-There’s a lot of customer support available through their community forum and knowledge base.
-Multi-monitor display and screen-sharing capabilities also make this a great tool for remote teams looking to work together collaboratively.
+We also found there’s a lot of customer support available through their community forum and knowledge base.
+The multi-monitor display and screen-sharing capabilities also make this a great tool for remote teams looking to work together collaboratively.

 There are a plethora of remote software tools available, and each year these platforms seem to improve their offering.
-If you just want the most robust and reliable business option, go with Dameware Remote Everywhere—you won’t be disappointed.
+If you want the most robust and reliable business option, we recommend going with Dameware Remote Everywhere—you won’t be disappointed.
 Inevitably, it’s worthwhile to start vetting the best remote support software sooner rather than later to prepare for the rise of remote work outside of IT help desks.